MicrosoftLearning/AZ-1012-Govern-AI-Ready-Infrastructure/Instructions/Labs/AZ-1012-Govern-AI-Ready_1.1.1_Restrict_deployable_models.md

 1. On the **Policy parameters** tab, ensure that the drop-down list in the **Value Type** column for the **[Custom] Allowed Azure AI Services models** policy definition contains the **Set value** entry and, in the **Value(s)** text box, enter the comma separated list of models and their versions (within double quotes) to be allowed, enclosed by square brackets (we will use **["gpt-5-mini,0807", "DeepSeek-V3.1"]**).

-   **Note**: You can find the model names and their versions in the [Azure AI Foundry Model Catalog](https://ai.azure.com/explore/models).
+   **Note**: You can find the model names and their versions in the [Microsoft Foundry Model Catalog](https://ai.azure.com/explore/models).
 Select the model to view the details, and then copy the model name and their version in the title.

    **Note**: Policy parameters are inputs into individual policies.​